pverscha/phd_thesis/16-chapter_6_megago.md

 *The MegaGO project was born at the 2020 EuBIC Developer's meeting in Nyborg, Denmark.
 This developer's meeting was the first conference that I joined as a PhD-student and consisted of little hackathon projects that were planned and executed in groups of about 6 to 8 people.
-Together with Bart Mesuere, Tim Van Den Bossche and Henning Schiebenhoefer, I hosted a hackathon project over there.
+Together with Prof. Dr. Ir.
+Bart Mesuere, Dr. Tim Van Den Bossche and Dr. Henning Schiebenhoefer, I hosted a hackathon project over there.
 During the months after the conference, we have further expanded this project with a command line tool and a web application ^[https://megago.ugent.be/].*

-*The manuscript discussed in this chapter has mainly been written by Tim Van Den Bossche, Henning Schiebenhoefer and myself.
+*The manuscript discussed in this chapter has mainly been written by Dr. Tim Van Den Bossche, Dr. Henning Schiebenhoefer and myself.
-I was furthermore the main responsible of the web application and a big portion of the back-end code that powers the analyses of our web app.*
+I was furthermore the lead developer of the web application and contributed a big portion of the back-end code that powers the analyses of our web app.*

 \newpage